lima1909/testit/README.md

 <div>
-<strong>TestIt is in a very early stage of development and can change!</strong>
+⚠️ <strong>TestIt is in a very early stage of development and can change!</strong>
 </div>

 ## Features

 - Filters tests (run only tests, which you want)
+  - contains filter (default)
+  - wildcard filter (if the filter string contains `*` or `?`
 - Shuffles tests (reproducible, by setting a shuffle seed)
 - Show slowest tests
 - Show duration of every test
 - Memory leak detection
+- Multiple output formats:
+  - console
-- Multiple output formats: console, JSON (well suited for further processing, like CI or IDE )
+  - JSONL (JSON Lines) is a sequence of independent JSON objects, one per line (well suited for further processing, like CI or IDE )
-- configure the test-runner per command-line-args and/or environment variables
+- configure the test-runner per:
+  - command-line-args and/or
+  - environment variables
+- the test-runner is **one** file, so you can easily use it with the zig cli option `--test-runner [path-to-testit]src/test_runner.zig`

-## Installation
+## Simple usage

-### Simple integration as CLI argument

 Clone the TestIt git repository: